 Click on each to see the details and download workout plans.

-Below you can see a variety of intermediate callisthenics routines depending on what you are looking for.
+Below you can see a variety of intermediate calisthenics routines depending on what you are looking for.

 But what if I can’t do some of these exercises?

-Get a fully persnalised calisthenics training routine just for you.
+Get a fully personalised calisthenics training routine just for you.

 It’s a problem many of us face.
 We’re given routines – usually based on a standardized level – beginner, intermediate, advanced.
-Calisthenics Academy used to do that too – because it’s very hard to create a personalized training for each and every person unless we spend a significant amount of time with them.
+The Movement Athlete used to do that too – because it’s very hard to create a personalized training for each and every person unless we spend a significant amount of time with them.

 There was just one problem with this approach (actually there are a lot of problems with it) – it hindered our athletes’ progress.
 We’ve written extensively on the matter in the blog post, The end of beginner/intermediate/advanced – that is hurting your training.It simply explains why a lack of personalization is hurting your training.